Why I don’t worry about competition.

 If you start to get the same questions over and over again, you can redirect or return the questions, or point the person in the direction where they can get the information for themselves.

-Implement the Quid Pro Quo, or This for That.
+Implement the This for That technique.
 There’s nothing wrong with exchanging a little bit of value!
 Not everything has to be a giveaway.

 Most importantly, its okay to say “No.” You aren’t obliged to give over sensitive information, or to do anything you don’t feel comfortable with.
 Sounds hard?
 You don’t have to literally say it 🙂 you can just say “I actually don’t share that information, its taken me a long time and energy to build that resource.”

-I want to end that on an important note.
-Your colleagues generally have the best intentions, and there aren’t actually a lot of people you need to keep a safe distance from.
-Keeping a generous and kind spirit will be the most beneficial for you in the long term, so even though you have the power to say no, use that power only when its really necessary.
+I want to end on an important note.
+Colleagues generally have the best intentions, and there aren’t actually a lot of people you need to keep a safe distance from.
+Keeping a generous and kind spirit will be the most beneficial for you in the long term, so even though we all have the power to say no, use that power only when it’s really necessary.